mahi-qwe/Machine-Task-Kloudone/README.md

 You may use the Gin framework or the standard library.

 I have used Go Version 1.24.5
-You can start the server simlply using the command "go run main.go" inside the folder.
+You can start the server simply using the command "go run main.go" inside the folder.